emarsden/pgmacs/doc/src/about.md

   SQL command that adds a PRIMARY KEY to an existing table, nor to display total database size on disk, for example.

-- [CrateDB](https://crate.io/) v5.8.5 is supported with some workarounds (it does not currently implement PostgreSQL functions and system tables that we use to query table metainformation, so some display features are limited).
+- [CrateDB](https://crate.io/) v5.9.6 is supported with some workarounds (it does not currently implement certain PostgreSQL functions and system tables that we use to query table metainformation, so some display features are limited).

 - [CockroachDB](https://github.com/cockroachdb/cockroach) version 24.2 is supported with some
   limitations and workarounds (it does not currently implement PostgreSQL functions and system